 - Be personally responsible for your projects and contractual obligations and respect other designer's contractual obligations, including confidentiality

 - Don't damage another designer's reputation or business

 - you don't plagiarize

 - you don't endorse another designer that you know is not qualified

 - you don't engage in any other conflicts of interest

-You take the equivalent of .6 Continuing Education Units or 6 1-hour CEUs each year, tracked in IDCEC.
+You take the equivalent of .6 Continuing Education Units or 6 1-hour CEUs every 2 years, as tracked in IDCEC.

 You can easily meet these continuing education requirements by maintaining your state's licensing or certification CEU requirements, your professional association requirements, or taking a class or two to keep your skills and knowledge up to speed.